Camping.Stuff4Sure.com

 So later, when I did decide to finally meet the new day's adventure and get my ass out of my cozy little cocoon I had going (it was also getting warmer), I knew there were probably a few cars also in the pullout.
 I did not, however, expect the overwhelming number of cars and trucks with entire families unloading their picnic gear, chairs, coolers, and beach towels and walking right by my car where apparently an opening to a very steep and windy trail takes you down to the canyon below.

 My first thought was pure horrification, As I perused the scene, I look over and where I had just dropped a load by a tree earlier, was an entire family now posing for a group photo.
-To top it off, the reason they were standing there is because this was where the perfectly canopy framed opening to the cliff wall was.
+To top it off, the reason they were standing there is because this was where the perfect canopy framed the opening to the cliff wall.

 And this is how I found out that if I had gone a little further onto the overhang with which this particular tree was in front of, and where the canopy opening was, I would have seen that below is the most gorgeous desert lagoon...and to the left, is the ENTIRE CAMPSITE where I had tried to get a spot the night before.